underscoreio/shapeless-guide/src/pages/type-level-programming/dependent-types.md

-What we're seeing here *dependent typing*: the return type of `getRepr` is dependent on type members in its parameters.
+What we're seeing here *dependent typing*: the return type of `getRepr` is dependent on types defined in its value parameters.
 Suppose we had specified `Repr` as type parameter on `Generic` instead of a type member:

 ```tut:book:silent